Self-organization

 1 Dietrich Dörner; Die Logik des Misslingens

-Contradictions between peers often lead to misunderstandings and resulting conflicts are a main issue of companies and organizations.
-They are slowed down and hindered on their way to fulfill their purpose by those misunderstandings.
+These contradictions manifest themselves as differences of opinion between colleagues and often lead to misunderstandings and the resulting conflicts are a major problem for companies and organizations.They are slowed down and hindered on their way to fulfill their purpose by those misunderstandings.

 Therefore, organizations are unable to unfold their full potential and find (co-) creative and sustainable solutions, respectively.
 Unfortunately, misunderstandings at interfaces are universal to every organization.
 They occur between team members, between teams or team leaders during interdisciplinary projects, or between department heads while implementing companywide change initiatives or strategic projects.